Edozie101/VirtualDesktop/README.md

 ### Controls
 Toggle Control Desktop/Move Around World: CTRL+SHIFT+Y, Shift+F1 or CTRL+SHIFT+G (Mac), CTRL+SHIFT+G (Win)
-Toggle Display Shape (Spherical/Flat on Windows and Mac only): Q
 Look: Move Mouse
 Move Forward: W
 Move Backwards: S
 Walk Sideways Left (Strafe Left): A
 Walk Sideways Right (Strafe Right): D
+Run: Shift
-Jump: SPACE (Irrlicht renderer only)
+Jump: SPACE
-Show FPS and Info Dialog: / (Mac Only)
-Choose movies: Show info dialog with ‘/‘ then press 1 or 2 for regular or stereo movies, then navigate using arrow keys and enter to select a movie
+Show FPS and Info Dialog: / (Mac and Windows Only) Choose movies: Show info dialog with ‘/‘ then press 1 or 2 for regular or stereo movies, then navigate using arrow keys and enter to select a movie

+Show Help: H
+Toggle Ground Layer: G
+Toggle Barrel Lens Distort: B
-Adjust IPD for Rift stereo viewing: -/+ keys
+Toggle Display Shape (Spherical/Flat on Windows and Mac only): Q Adjust IPD for Rift stereo viewing: -/+ keys
 Razer Hydra: Calibrate by pressing the LT then RT buttons, after that use the thumbsticks to look around and walk forward

-Toggle Barrel Lens Distort: B
-Toggle Ground Layer: G

 If using the iPhone controller app (source included) you need to connect to the correct IP for your computer in the iPhone app.
 When you hit "Broadcast" the